slyvon/slyvon.com/README.md

 # Sly's personal site, built on the Astro framework

-Update 9/24/24: Currently in development# slyvon.com-astro
+Update 9/24/24: Currently in development